bcgov/design-system/components/footer/README.md

 *	“Accessibility” use core government [Accessibility statement](https://www2.gov.bc.ca/gov/content/home/accessibility).
 Any addendums must be vetted by ministry or central legal advisors before being released.
 *	“Copyright” use core government [copyright statement](https://www2.gov.bc.ca/gov/content/home/copyright).
 Any addendums must be vetted by ministry or central legal advisors before being released.
 *	“Contact Us” provides contact details for service area or program.

+## Behaviour
+* Ensure all links lead to correct pages
+* No changes to text when browser window size changes

 ## Accessibility
 This checkbox has been built according to [WCAG 2.0 AA](https://www.w3.org/TR/WCAG20/) standards and all government services should strive to meet this level.
 This component successfully includes the following accessibility features: